Enosh-P/Study-on-Loss-Landscape-Geometry-for-Improving-Generalization-in-Adaptive-Optimization-Methods/README.md

 ## Acknowledgement
-I would like to acknowledge the following code repositories on which our code is based:
+We would like to acknowledge the following code repositories on which our code is based:

 - [loss-landscape](https://github.com/tomgoldstein/loss-landscape)
 - [sam](https://github.com/davda54/sam)